Los Angeles is the city of lights, filled with glitz and glam and tons of magic. So what better place to spend a romantic weekend?

 Check out the Museum Scene

 If you love arts and culture but are looking for something a little less movie-centric, then a visit to an art museum or two seems like it might do the trick.

-This Valentine’s Day, check out the Getty Museum, which offers adults-only programming like a scavenger hunt involving the institution’s nude or almost-nude pieces of art.
+This Valentine’s Day, check out the Getty Museum, which offers special themed events like an aphrodisiac culinary workshop, which combines the preparation of sexy food with the study of romantic art.

 More of a fan of the natural world?
 Then you’ll want to hit up the La Brea Tar Pits and the accompanying Museum, which showcases this amazing prehistoric site and the research that’s been done on the artifacts and fossils found within.